 Electrical codes aren’t just suggestions; they’re safety standards designed to protect you and your home.
 A major rule that often gets missed is that every wire splice must be contained within an approved junction box.
 Furthermore, that box must always remain accessible—never bury it behind drywall or plaster.
 Another common code violation is cutting wires too short.
 The National Electrical Code (NEC) requires at least six inches of free wire extending from the box opening to make connections safer and easier to work on.
 If you’re ever unsure about these rules, it’s always best to consult a professional for your residential electric needs.

-Know Your Limits: When to Call a Professional Electrician
+When to Stop and Call a Professional Electrician

 I love a good DIY project, but I’ve learned that some jobs are best left to the pros.
 Electrical work often falls into that category.
 While extending a wire can seem straightforward, one wrong move can lead to serious risks like shocks or fires.
 Knowing when to put down the tools and pick up the phone is a sign of a smart homeowner.
 If your project involves complex rewiring, high-voltage equipment like a generator, or if you’re just feeling unsure, calling a professional is always the right move for your safety and peace of mind.